Get the newsletter.

 Instructions

 • Preheat the broiler.
-Lay your chile peppers on a sheet pan in a single layer.
+Lay your chile peppers on a rimmed baking pan in a single layer.
 (It is not necessary to grease the pan.)

-• Place the peppers under the broiler about an inch from the element and broil, rotating with tongs every minute or two, until all sides are charred and blistered.
+• Place the peppers under the broiler about an inch from the element.
+Broil, rotating with tongs every minute or two, until all sides are charred and blistered.
 Keep a close eye; the broiler works quickly.

 • Place the peppers in a paper bag.
 Fold the bag tightly closed, and let the hot, blistered peppers steam for about 10 minutes.